elibyrd/monster-tracker/README.md

 In addition to monster health, you can also track legendary actions and reactions.
 Any monsters with legendary options will appear in a prioritized column on the left.
 Use the "Tick" button to reduce a legendary counter by 1, and the "Reset" button to refill it to its maximum value.

+## History feature

+The app stores all changes to health and legendary resources in a history system, which allows you to view and undo changes you may have made in error.
+Use the "History" button to see a list of recent changes, and the "Undo" button to revert the most recent change.

 ## Local setup
 Run `npm install` to install the required dependencies, then `npm start` to boot up a local server.
 Webpack should launch the application in your default browser, and will also display the URL in the console.